-SLO 1a: Ability for all seniors to pass the seminary exit exam, b. multicultural approach to therapy and appropriate attention to to religious, cultural, racial, economic, gender, and sexual orientation differences as these are experienced in in client systems, client-therapist systems, supervisory systems, and broader social systems.
+SLO 1a: Ability for all seniors to pass the seminary exit exam, a. entry level professional competence to construct and manage treatment using appropriate methods and therapeutic behaviors in an interdisciplinary context, b. multicultural approach to therapy and appropriate attention to to religious, cultural, racial, economic, gender, and sexual orientation differences as these are experienced in in client systems, client-therapist systems, supervisory systems, and broader social systems.